lohitpt252003/frontend-for-annaforces/README.md

 ### Core Components

-*   **`Login`**: Provides a form for user authentication against the backend API.
+*   **`Login`**: Provides a form for user authentication using `username` and password against the backend API.
 Displays a loading indicator during submission.
 Stores user credentials and token in `localStorage` upon successful login.
 If a user's account is unverified, they will be redirected to the OTP verification page.
-*   **`Signup`**: Provides a form for new user registration.
+*   **`Signup`**: Provides a form for new user registration, taking `username`, `password`, `name`, and `email` as input.
 After successful registration, redirects the user to the OTP verification page.
 *   **`OTPVerification`**: Allows users to verify their email address by entering an OTP sent to their registered email.
 Upon successful verification, the user can then log in.
 *   **`Logout`**: A component that triggers the logout process, clearing user data from `localStorage` and redirecting to the login page.
 *   **`WelcomePage`**: A simple page displayed after successful user login.
 *   **`Problems`**: Fetches and displays a list of all available problems from the backend.
 Includes search and filter functionalities (by title, ID, difficulty, and tags).
 Problem titles are clickable links to their detail pages.
 Now includes a "View Solution" button for each problem.
 *   **`ProblemDetail`**: Displays the detailed information for a specific problem, fetched from the backend.
 If the problem is not found, it displays a message indicating that the problem is not there.
 Now includes a "View Solution" button.
 It now also displays problem constraints and utilizes the `SampleCases` component for rendering sample test cases.
 *   **`SampleCases`**: A dedicated component for displaying sample input/output test cases for problems.
 It provides a convenient "Copy" button for each input and output, allowing users to easily copy the content to their clipboard.
 Toast notifications are used to provide feedback on copy operations.
-*   **`Profile`**: Displays user profile information.
+*   **`Profile`**: Displays user profile information based on the `username` from the URL.
 Now allows editing of name, username, and bio.
 Also displays a list of solved problems with clickable links to problem details.
-*   **`UserSubmissions`**: Displays a sortable table of all submissions for a specific user, fetched from the backend.
+*   **`UserSubmissions`**: Displays a sortable table of all submissions for a specific `username`, fetched from the backend.
 Includes robust filter functionalities (by problem ID, status, language, and timestamp) with dynamically generated status options to ensure accuracy.
 Each submission ID is a clickable link to its detailed view, and problem IDs are now clickable links to user profiles.
 *   **`ProblemSubmissions`**: Displays a list of all submissions for a specific problem, fetched from the backend.
-Includes filter functionalities (by user ID, status, and timestamp).
+Includes filter functionalities (by `username`, status, and timestamp).
 Each submission is a clickable link to its detailed view, and user IDs are now clickable links to user profiles.
 *   **`SubmissionDetail`**: Displays the detailed information for a specific submission.
 It now features a **live polling mechanism** and a **copy-to-clipboard** functionality.
 If a submission is still being judged, the page will automatically fetch updates every few seconds.
 Users can now easily copy the submission code, as well as the input, expected output, and actual output for each test case, with a single click.
 Test cases now collapse by default, and their statuses are color-coded (green for passed, red for wrong answer, yellow for runtime/time limit/memory limit, grey for compilation error).
 Input for each test case is also displayed.
 If the submission is not found, it displays a message indicating that the submission is not there.
 *   **`CodeSubmission`**: Provides a form for users to submit code for a specific problem.
 Upon submission, it now displays a toast notification confirming the submission and immediately redirects the user to the problem's submissions page, where they can see their submission appear with a "Queued" status.
 *   **`Credits`**: Displays credits for the project, including contributors and technologies used.